From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Accommodating Symmetry

 Then, the two groupoids $\tilde{\oc I}$ and $\Sym(\tilde{I})$ are not equivalent in general.
 Indeed, $\oc I$ is still empty so that $\tilde{\oc I}$ is a singleton groupoid.
 In contrast, $\Sym(\tilde{I})$ includes

 \emph{i.e.} countably many non-isomorphic objects. \end{exa}

-Intuitively, static models such as $\dblDist$ record how many times we ``do nothing'', whereas $\dblTCG$ only records when we do something.
+Intuitively, the relational model and its relatives such as $\dblDist$ record how many times we ``do nothing'', whereas $\dblTCG$ only records when we do something.
 Thus, although one can construct a cartesian closed Kleisli bicategory from the restriction of $\dblTCG$ to negative games \cite{paquet2020probabilistic}, the functor $\coll{-}$ will not preserve cartesian closed structure.

 We shall resolve this in §\ref{sec:cc_pseudofunctor} by adopting a notion of games where not all configurations are considered ``valid'' and correspond to a point of the web in the relational model.
 Before we do that, let us address the oplax aspect of our collapse.